 "We need to decriminalize opioids for personal use.
-We need to let this country know this is not a personal failing, this was a systemic government failing,” entrepreneur and Democratic presidential candidate Andrew Yang said.
+We need to let this country know this is not a personal failing, this was a systemic government failing,” said entrepreneur and presidential candidate Andrew Yang.
 “Then we need to open up safe consumption and safe injection sites around the country because they save lives.”

-Former Texas Congressman Beto O'Rouke also voiced support for the idea.
+Former Texas Rep. Beto O'Rouke also voiced support for the idea.

-But what would decriminalizing opioids look like in a state like Ohio that is hit hard by the opioid crisis?
+But what would decriminalizing opioids look like in a state like Ohio, which has been hit hard by the opioid crisis?

 As it stands now, nearly 15% of Ohio's prison population is behind bars for drug possession, according to the Ohio Department of Rehabilitation and Corrections.
-Ten percent of the prison population has drug trafficking charges and 7% have burglary charges that are often tied to addiction.
+Ten percent of the prison population has drug trafficking charges and 7% have burglary charges, which are often tied to addiction.

-The prison system does not break down charges by substance, however experts do point to the opioid crisis as fueling rapid growth in the prison population.
+The prison system does not break down charges by substance, but experts do point to the opioid crisis as fueling rapid growth in the prison population.